AntoniaSophia/VehicleDetection/solution/P5_writeup_Antonia.md

 I'm sure my pipeline will have problems in the follwoing situations:
 - videos which contain a lot of shadows (shadow has not been tested at all)
 - night images have not been provided in the training set at all (training on white or red lights in the image which could be origined from a car)
 - only cars can be detected, no trucks or bikes,....
+(I would need more training data for the SVM classifier)
+- due to the fixed search for windows in the y-scale area [380:600] my pipeline will also not work for mountainous roads
 - my object tracking is adjusted most likely to slow moving objects as
 - the performance of my pipepline is bad because I have used so many scales (1.0 , 1.3, 1.5, 1.7, 2, 0.8, 0.6, 0.4) - definitely should be made much faster!!